kubrickfr/avsc-wiki/API.md

     writable stream from being `end`ed when the listener is destroyed.
 Defaults to `true`.
   + `objectMode` {Boolean} Expect a transport in object mode.
-Instead of exchanging buffers, objects {id, payload} will be written and expected.
+Instead of exchanging buffers, objects `{id, payload}` will be written and expected.
     This can be used to implement custom transport encodings.
+  + `scope` {String} Scope used to namespace messages accross a shared connection.
+There should be at most one emitter or listener per scope on a single stateful transport.
+Scoping isn't supported on stateless transports.
+    Matching emitter/listener pairs should have matching scopes.
   + `strictErrors` {Boolean} Disable automatic conversion of `Error` objects to strings.
 When set, the returned error parameter must either be a valid union branch or `undefined`.